 In the library

-PCs, internet and the printers are available as usual.
+Computers.
+Computers, internet and the printers are available as usual and are cleaned regularly.

 In The Kitchen

 The Kitchen at Storyhouse is back open.

 The Kitchen has a brand new menu – take a look at the menu here.